RRC-ACE-Outreach/TechCamp/TechCamp - Web App/1 Web Programming Demo.md

 # Part 1: Web Development

 ### Let's Get Started
 We will be using a browser based IDE called Goorm.
 We asked for all participants to set up their virtual environment using [these instructions](https://github.com/RRC-ACE-Outreach/TechCamp/blob/main/TechCamp%20-%20Web%20App/0%20Before%20You%20Start%20Demo.md).

-If your environment isn't set up - we ask you to walk through steps 1 to [ ? ] of the virtual environment setup before starting this Web Development module.
+If your environment isn't set up - we ask you to walk through steps 1 through 3 of the virtual environment setup before starting this Web Development module.

 ## TODO: we are now using Goorm - we will need to help our participants along in navigating through Goorm to complete this module

+## NOTE FROM ANDREA: What do you think about having participants put files at the root instead of the project folder (default location of index.php)?
+Let me know so I can reflect it in the DB demo.

 ### Where do the files live?
 In the PROJECT pane, expand the folder with your container name on it.